Why do you need to enable virtualization technology?

-MEmu App Player will have better performance if hardware virtualization (aka Intel-VT or AMD-V) is enabled on your computer.
+MEmu App Player will have better performance if hardware virtualization technology (aka Intel-VT, vt-x, AMD-V) is enabled on your computer.
 Most of mainstream Intel and AMD CPUs support this feature.

 If it’s not enabled properly, we recommend you to enable it by following steps: